callahanp/fgdev/README.md

 The cd and git command above would create /work/fg with the fg-dev materials.
 The remaining parts of README.md assume you are working in /work/fg

-### Create a symbolic link for trees containing working copies of repositories
+### Create a symbolic link for trees containing working copies of git repositories

 ```bash
 cd fg